SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - If you believe in the claim and decide to implement it, you can skip the reasons and move on. **(try to skip as many bullet points as you can so that you don't lose the will to read this document)**
 - If you disagree instead, I implore you to read the reasoning behind the claim.
 If you're able to take down these reasons with a better claim, a better system, or outweigh them, then you should go ahead with this better claim.

-It does take effort to keep these policies implemented, and I want to be able to convince you that it is worth the effort to implement something instead of having faith in "natural processes".
+It does take effort to keep these policies implemented, and I want to be able to convince you that it is worth the effort to implement something instead of believing, "What happens naturally is enough".
-I don't want mistakes from the past to repeat because I wasn't able to empower my juniors with working systems.
+I don't want mistakes from the past to repeat because I wasn't able to empower my juniors with functional systems.
 I believe it's good to keep in mind the merits and demerits of alternate policies while implementing a particular policy.